 If all of those things still aren’t working, stop and think.
 Did you wash the car in the driveway or leave the garage door open during a downpour?
 If so, the sensors may be wet.
 Give them an hour or two to dry and then try closing the door again.

 If you try all of these steps and your auto-reverse feature isn’t working — or your garage door won’t go down — contact a reputable garage door repair company for help!

 Maintaining the integrity of your garage door and its opener is only half the battle.
-Your garage provides a lot of opportunities for little hands to find their way into things that can hurt them.
+Your garage provides a lot of opportunities for little hands to find their way into things that can hurt them even with a child-safe door.
 So how can a parent keep their child safe?

 Take a close look around your garage to determine what’s there and what could pose a problem for your child.
 Depending on the age of the children in your house, this may vary, but, as a general rule of thumb, keep anything toxic or sharp high enough that a child can’t reach it.
 If you don’t already have storage bins or shelving in the garage, this is a great opportunity to clean up and clean out!

 Speaking of cleaning out the garage, keeping your space free of clutter is also important to protect children.
 When there’s a lot of clutter in the garage, your child could trip or stumble over stuff that’s in their way.
-Or, they may injure themselves hunting around for a bike or football hidden under cords or tools that can cause harm.
-By taking some time to organize your garage — and get rid of what you don’t need — you remove potentially dangerous items and keep your child safe.
+Or, they may injure themselves by hunting around for a bike or football hidden under cords or tools that can cause harm.
+By organizing your garage and eliminating what you don’t need, you remove potentially dangerous items and keep your child safe.